 Once you switch to an income-driven repayment plan, PSLF will forgive your loan balance after you make 120 qualifying payments.

-Payments are considered qualified if you’re working at an eligible job when you make them.
+Student loan payments are considered PSLF qualifying payments if you’re working for an eligible employer when you make them.
 But, if you end up working for a non-qualifying employer, the program will still count your previous qualifying payments.
 That means you may still be able to have your loans forgiven if you return to eligible employment at a later date.

 Completing the Employment Certification for Public Service Loan Forgiveness form on an annual basis can help you keep track of your payments and eligibility.